umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 The calculated borrow limit, which weighs collateral uTokens against borrowed assets (e.g. `u/uatom:ether`) is derived from combining the two above.

-Note also that as a consequence of uToken interest, the asset value of uToken collateral increases over time, meaning a user who repays positions in full and redeems collateral uTokens will receive back more base assets than they deposited originally, reducing effective interest.
+Note also that as a consequence of uToken interest, the asset value of uToken collateral increases over time, meaning a user who repays positions in full and redeems collateral uTokens will receive back more base assets than they deposited originally, reducing the effective interest.

 ## Detailed Design

 For the purposes of borrowing and repaying assets, as well as marking uTokens as collateral, the `umee/x/leverage` module does not mint or burn tokens.
 It uses its keeper to remember open positions and user collateral settings, and the `x/bank` module to perform all necessary balance checks and token transfers.

-To prevent users from transferring uTokens when doing so would lower their borrow limit below thir current total borrowed amount, uTokens that are enabled as collateral are stored in the `x/leverage` module account, and moved back to the user's wallet when they are disabled as collateral.
+To prevent users from transferring uTokens when doing so would lower their borrow limit below their current total borrowed amount, uTokens that are enabled as collateral are stored in the `x/leverage` module account, and moved back to the user's wallet when they are disabled as collateral.
 As long as it would not reduce a user's borrow limit below their borrowed value, `MsgWithdrawAsset` can withdraw base assets in exchange uTokens used as collateral, even when they are stored in the module account.

 Because borrow limits weight the value of different token denominations together, the calculation will require the use of `x/oracle`.